By: Joe Kozma

-One of the most challenging things a top quality personal trainer has to do in order to is keep his or her people motivated to stick to an eating plan that will successfully enable them to attain their desired level of weight loss and physique conditioning.
-Now, I will write about the number one problem in my locale, which is sunny South Florida.
+One of the most challenging things a great personal trainer has to do in order to is keep his or her people motivated to stick to an eating plan that will successfully enable them to attain their desired level of weight loss and physique conditioning.
+Now, I will write about the number one misunderstood diet problem in my locale, which is sunny South Florida.

 The number one weight loss problem with clients collectively speaking, specific to my area of the country, and in the thirty to sixty year old age group which comprises the bulk of my clients and probably the bulk of most personal trainers clientele.
 This problem is not primarily excessive food consumption alone.
 The biggest problem with people who desire to live the so-called good life, is drinking wine after a hard days work.